Clay-Chalkville High School: Athletics

-CCHS has won state championships in baseball (2003) and football (1999, 2014, 2021).
-It has won eight regional championships in football: 2004, 2005, 2006, 2012, 2013, 2014, 2015, and 2021.
+CCHS has won state championships in baseball (2003) and football (1999, 2014, 2021 & 2023).

 Football

-When football head coach Toney Pugh left in December 1998 to start Oak Mountain High School, former Erwin and Mortimer Jordan head coach Hal Riddle came in to lead the Cougar football program.
-In his first season, 1999, Riddle carried the Cougars to the Class 6A football Super 6 at Legion Field, beating Robert E. Lee-Montgomery, 30–27, in overtime for the school's first Alabama High School Athletic Association state championship.
-A first-half field goal by Matt Briggs stands as the longest field goal in the Class 6A title game.
-The Cougars' biggest rivalry began the season before, as CCHS beat Hewitt-Trussville High School in their first two meetings.
-The Cougars would win their second Alabama High School Athletic Association Class 6A football title in 2014 by beating the Saraland Spartans in a competitive 36–31 game at Jordan-Hare Stadium in Auburn, Alabama.
+The Cougars won the Class 6A football Super 6 ion 1999, beating Robert E. Lee-Montgomery, 30–27, in overtime for the school's first AHSAA state championship.
+The Cougars would win their second AHSAA Class 6A football title in 2014 by beating the Saraland Spartans in a competitive 36–31 game at Jordan-Hare Stadium in Auburn, Alabama.
 The victory capped a 15–0 season which ended with the Cougars being ranked 35th in the nation by Max Preps and being featured on the website's Tour of Champions.

-In 2011, the CCHS football team, undefeated at the time, was caught up in controversy when it was accused of using an ineligible player for nine games and therefore had to forfeit those games.
-It appealed the forfeits to the Alabama High School Athletic Association, but the appeal was denied.
+In 2011 the undefeated CCHS football team had to forfeit all nine of its victories for having used an ineligible player.
+It appealed the forfeits to the AHSAA, but the appeal was denied.
 It later took the case to the Jefferson County Circuit Court, where it was granted an injunctive relief and allowed back in the AHSAA playoffs.
 However, the Etowah County School System challenged the court's decision in order to put Gadsden City High School, who was the 4th seed in region 7 when CCHS forfeited the wins, back in the playoffs.
-Gadsden City ended up competing instead of CCHS, and was shut out in the first-round game against Mountain Brook High School 0-21.
+Gadsden City ended up competing instead of CCHS, losing in the first round.

 Other sports

-In 2003, head coach Jeff Mauldin and the Cougars' baseball team won the 6A state championship in Montgomery.
-The Cougars returned to the title game in 2005 and 2006, but finished second.
-The boys' tennis team placed first in the Jefferson County Tournament in the past two years.
-Women's and men's basketball teams have also advanced to post season games throughout the school's short history.
-The school's softball team has won numerous area and regional tournaments and was led by Coach CJ (Urse) Hawkins to the state championship game in 2004 and the state quarterfinals in 2005.
+In 2003 the Cougars' baseball team won the 6A state championship in Montgomery.